IjzerenHein/firestorter/docs/API.md

 ### active

-Returns true when the Document is actively listening for changes in the firestore back-end.
+Returns true when the Collection is actively listening for changes in the firestore back-end.

 Returns **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**